xiwangxiang/PyLMDI/README.md

 For more info take a look at the saved_runs code and how the input data was structured and manipulated to make it work.

 There is the capcaity to create graphs from the outputs using plotly and the functions in plot_output.py.
 They are quite nice graphs but are probably quite fiddly if you aren't using them for similar analysis as I do with them.

-## About the method
-Unfortunately I cannot directly give you the paper for which the method is based on.
-The names of the papers are:
- - Multilevel index decomposition analysis: Approaches and application (X.Y.Xu, B.W.Ang)
- - LMDI decomposition approach: A guide for implementation (X.Y.Xu, B.W.Ang)

-If you want any help understanding the methods please feel free to reach out to me, they are pretty difficult to get your head around and i am keen to make sure somoene else doesn't have to struggle as much as i did!

 ## Quick notes
 I have become aware of the paper 'The misinterpretation of structure effects of the LMDI and an alternative index decomposition' which can be access for free from here https://pubmed.ncbi.nlm.nih.gov/35518914/ which details: 'In particular, structure effects calculated with the LMDI cannot be interpreted as the sole effect of changes between energy-efficient and inefficient sectors"